siavashadpey/renderrr/README.md

 # renderrr
 A GPU implementation of a simple ray tracer.
+Some of the ray tracing features are from [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html#rays,asimplecamera,andbackground/sendingraysintothescene) and some are from [Building a Ray Tracer in Python](https://www.youtube.com/watch?v=KaCe63v4D_Q).

 ## Running the code